andrew henderson menu

 1. Gather Your Documents

-You will also need to provide a copy of your latest resume or CV, which should demonstrate your business experience.
-You will also need to prove that you own at least a 50% share in the business venture and provide a business plan.
+You will need to prove that you own at least a 50% share in the business venture and provide a business plan.

-The general documents everyone needs at the interview are a passport, the confirmation of your non-immigrant visa application, the actual nonimmigrant Treaty Investor Application, and the application fee receipt.
+The general documents everyone needs at the interview are a passport, the confirmation of your non-immigrant visa application, the actual nonimmigrant Treaty Investor Application and the application fee receipt.

-Attend the Visa Interview
+2. Attend the Visa Interview

 At the interview, the immigration official will determine whether you are a good fit for an E-2 visa.
-He or she may request more documents from you or indicate that your application needs additional administrative processing.
-If this is the case, any issues will usually be resolved within 60 days.
+They may request more documents or indicate that your application needs additional administrative processing.

-Be sure to triple check your application before submitting it and making your appointment for an interview.
-If you’ve made any errors filling out your application, you may be asked to leave, try again, and schedule another appointment – obviously, an enormous frustration and waste of time.
+If you made any mistakes when filling out your application, you may be asked to leave, try again and schedule another appointment.
+This is an immense frustration and a waste of time.

 Trust us, you do not want to go through security at an American consulate or embassy more than you absolutely have to.